dishant2511/Throw-Performance-Predictor/README.md

 ## Data Augmentation

-The data augmentation pipeline is implemented in 'Dataset_Generator.ipynb', which is included in this repository.
+The data augmentation pipeline is implemented in $ Dataset_Generator.ipynb $, which is included in this repository.
 The notebook contains the code for applying various augmentation techniques to the images, along with adjusting the annotations accordingly.
 Augmentation Techniques

     Horizontal Flip: Flips the image horizontally.